carlosclatg/AndroidStudio--SpaceRace/README.md

 # AndroidStudio--videogame

-This is a simple VideoGame inspired in ancient videogames.
+This is a simple Android Game inspired in ancient videogames.

 A user can: